-Lone Star battle flag of the "Bloody Fifth" Texas Infantry.
-This flag is the same size as the original flag that was carried into battle by the 5th Texas.
-Made of 2 ply polyester, which is the most durable option for those who fly their flag 24/7.
-This flag features an appliqued, canted or "walking" star that is beautifully outlined with heavy embroidery and fully sewn panels.
+This flag is a reproduction of the Lone Star battle flag of the 5th “Bloody Fifth” Texas Infantry and is designed to look as much like the original as possible.
+It is also the same size as the original flag that was carried into battle by the 5th Texas.
+It features an appliqued, canted, or “walking” star that is beautifully outlined with heavy embroidery and fully sewn panels.
+Made of 2-ply polyester, which is the most durable option for those who fly their flag 24/7.

 - Fully sewn construction

 - Heavy canvas header with three brass grommets

 - 4 rows of stitching on the fly end to prevent premature fraying